Teradata/stacki-wiki/wiki/Configuration/Using-Attributes.md

 There are three levels on which an attribute can be defined.

-The order is global -> appliance -> host.
+The order is global -> environment -> os -> appliance -> host.

 * Global: The top level attribute.
 Default designations should be put at a global level.

+* Environment: Second level for splitting a single cluster into multiple clusters.
+By default all hosts are in the same environment.

+* OS: Operating system specific attributes.
+By default Stacki supports just one operating system per Frontend.

 * Appliance: These values are added to or modified by those in the appliance list that this server belongs to.

 * Host: Host attributes assigned specifically to a given host are added or modified.

 This leaves us with a custom, per-server list of attributes that will be used primarily for generating installation, but also for classification.